Making the Most Out of Madrid Protocol Trademark Applications

 - Registration under the Madrid Protocol.

 The Madrid Protocol refers to a system of international registration of a trademark governed by two treaties: the Madrid Agreement Concerning the International Registration of Marks (“the Agreement”), and the Protocol Relating to the Madrid Agreement Concerning the International Registration of Marks (“the Protocol”).
-Canada only recently acceded to the Protocol, which now has 105 member states.
+Canada only recently acceded to the Protocol, which now has 108 member states covering 124 countries.

 A consequence of that dependence is that the rejection of an application in the applicant’s home country, or a successfully challenged registration, will result in the international registration being invalid for all designated countries.
 A competitor then, can seriously impede your trademark protection worldwide if they successfully defeat your home application/registration in that five-year period.